-So, what is a gig economy?
+So, what is the gig economy?
 It is a description for an economy attributed to the millennials generation (those born between 1982-2002), who have chosen to become freelance providers of services, and get paid by the gig of data produced, or by the hour.
-The millennials have embraced self-employed freelancing as a path to financial independence built upon: flexible hours, more balanced lifestyles and multiple choices.
+The millennials have embraced self-employed freelancing as a path to financial independence built upon flexible hours, more balanced lifestyles and multiple choices.

 In America alone, there are over 50 million of them hooked on this kind of flexible work.
 This is not a question of desperation in finding jobs in a tight market, still filled with Boomers and other generations, but the desired career path for a significant number of this large cohort.